ga-curriculum/data-governance-security-in-ai/microlesson-02/README.md

 </h1>

 ## Learning Objective
-By the end of this lesson, learners will be able to **describe AI security threats, privacy challenges, and strategies to protect AI systems**.
+By the end of this lesson, learners will be able to:

+- Identify common AI security threats and privacy risks.
+- Explain their potential impact on AI systems and business outcomes.
+- Recommend mitigation strategies to secure AI models and protect sensitive data.

 ## Overview
-AI security and privacy concerns are critical in ensuring **trustworthy AI deployments**.
-Organizations must safeguard AI models against cyber threats, ensure data privacy compliance, and implement best practices for securing AI pipelines.
+AI security and privacy concerns are critical to ensuring **trustworthy AI deployments**.
+Organizations must protect AI models from cyber threats, ensure data privacy compliance, and implement best practices for securing AI pipelines.

 ---